Luftwaffe and Kriegsmarine radar equipment of World War II: Centimeter radars

-Although the Germans were carrying out research at centimeter wavelengths at the start of the war, the work was abandoned as it was decided that the war would be over before the research & development could be completed.
-In February 1943 a RAF Stirling bomber was shot down over Rotterdam and a damaged H2S system was recovered.
+Although the Germans were carrying out research at centimeter wavelengths at the start of the war, the work was abandoned as it was decided that the war would be over before the research and development could be completed.
+In February 1943 an RAF Stirling bomber was shot down over Rotterdam and a damaged H2S system was recovered.
 The Germans started a crash development program to use the information deduced from the captured system.
 Although a range of prototypes were produced, very few reached front line troops.
 Due to the device being recovered near Rotterdam, the Germans used that name in several code names for the Centimeter (9 cm) systems, such as "Rotterdam Device".

 Rotterdam: To get the quickest start with development, German industry copied, as far as possible, the H2S system.
 Approximately 20 systems were manufactured for R&D work.
 They led to the Roderich jammer and the Berlin & Korfu receivers.

 Jagdschloss Z: The 9 cm version of the Jagdschloss F panoramic radar system.
 Prototypes only.

 Forsthaus Z: The 9 cm version of the Forsthaus panoramic search radar.
 Prototypes only.

 FuMG 77: Rotterheim.
-A combination of the 9 cm receiver/transmitter of the Berlin system with the Antenna and other systems from a Mannheim.
-Its range was about 30 km and it was found to be unaffected by allied jamming.
+A combination of the 9 cm receiver/transmitter of the Berlin system with the antenna and other systems from a Mannheim.
+Its range was about 30 km and it was found to be unaffected by Allied jamming.
 Its name changed to Marbach V later in the war.

 FuMG 76: Marbach.
 A combination of the Berlin transmitter/receiver with the Ansback 4.5 meter reflector and systems.
 Controlled by the "Michael" remote control system.
-Sources suggest that 3 systems were completed.
+Sources suggest that three systems were completed.

 FuMG 74: Kulmbach.
-A 9 cm panoramic search radar.
-6 meter antenna and remote controlled like the FuMG76.
+A 9 cm panoramic search radar, 6 meter antenna and remote controlled like the FuMG76.
 When combined with that radar it was known as the Egerland system.
-Only 2 completed. range of approx 50 km.
+Only two were completed, with a range of approx 50 km.